cohuebn/timescale-benchmarking-tool/README.md

 - [query_params.csv](./query-params/query-params.csv): This is the file provided as part of the assignment by Timescale
 - [reordered-headers.csv](./query-params/reordered-headers.csv): This contains the same data as [query_params.csv](./query-params/query-params.csv), but the `hostname` header has been moved to the end of the file to test handling any order of the three required columns
+- [not-a-csv.json](./query-params/not-a-csv.json): This is a JSON file that can be used to see the error returned when a non-CSV file is provided to the benchmarking tool

 ## Running tests